-On February 27, 2015, Simmons First National Corporation completed the acquisition of Liberty Bancshares, Inc. ("Liberty"), headquartered in Springfield, Missouri, including its wholly-owned bank subsidiary Liberty Bank ("LB").
-The Company issued 5,181,337 shares of its common stock valued at approximately \$212.2 million as of February 27, 2015 in exchange for all outstanding shares of Liberty common stock.
+On February 27, 2015, the Company completed the acquisition of Liberty Bancshares, Inc. ("Liberty"), headquartered in Springfield, Missouri, including its wholly-owned bank subsidiary Liberty Bank ("LB").
+The Company issued 10,362,674 shares of its common stock valued at approximately \$212.2 million as of February 27, 2015 in exchange for all outstanding shares of Liberty common stock.

 Prior to the acquisition, Liberty conducted banking business from 24 branches located in southwest Missouri.
 Including the effects of the acquisition method accounting adjustments, the Company acquired approximately \$1.1 billion in assets, including approximately \$780.7 million in loans (inclusive of loan discounts) and approximately \$874.7 million in deposits.
-The Company completed the systems conversion and merged LB into Simmons First National Bank on April 24, 2015.
+The Company completed the systems conversion and merged LB into Simmons Bank in April 2015.